Pivot Points Trading Strategy: Trade Support and Resistance Levels

 Q: What happens if price opens far from the calculated pivot point?

 A: It happens, especially after big news or over a weekend.
-When the market gaps open, don't panic and throw your levels out.
-Instead, watch closely to see how price behaves during the session.
-Do those levels still attract price or cause a rejection?
-The pivot levels are still valid, but their immediate power might be weaker until price settles in.
-It's a cue to be more cautious, not to stop using them.
+Don't panic and throw your levels out.
+Watch how price behaves during the session.
+Do the levels attract price or cause a rejection?
+The pivot levels are still valid, but their power might be weaker until price settles.

 Q: How do I know which timeframe to use for calculating pivot points?

-A: It all comes down to your own trading plan.
-Match the data to your holding period:
+A: Match the data to your holding period:

-• Day trader: Use the classic daily pivot, calculated from yesterday’s high, low, and close.
+- Day trader: Use the classic daily pivot from yesterday's high, low, and close.

-• Scalper: Some traders even calculate pivots based on the previous hour or 4-hour period for ultra-short-term levels.
+- Scalper: Some traders calculate pivots from the previous 4-hour period for ultra-short levels.

 What to Do Next

-You’ve got the basics of the Standard Pivot Points strategy down.
-So, what now?
-Here’s what I’d suggest to turn that understanding into real skill.
+You've got the basics of the Standard Pivot Points strategy down.
+Here's what I'd suggest to turn that understanding into real skill.

-First, just start watching the markets.
-Pick a couple of assets you’re interested in and calculate their daily pivot points.
-Don’t even think about trading yet.
-Just observe how the price behaves near these levels over a week or two.
-Go back and look at old charts to practice spotting where bounces or breakouts happened.
-It’s like doing drills before the big game.
+First, just watch the markets.
+Pick a couple of assets — I'd start with EUR/USD and ES futures — and calculate their daily pivot points.
+Don't trade yet.
+Observe how the price behaves near these levels for a week or two.
+Look at old charts to practice spotting bounces and breakouts.

-Once you’re comfortable spotting the setups, it’s time for a risk-free test run.
-Open a demo trading account—it’s the best tool you have.
-Try out both the bounce and breakout approaches in different conditions: quiet markets, volatile news days, trending periods.
-Keep a simple journal.
-Note what worked, what didn’t, and which markets seem to respect these levels the most.
+Once you're comfortable, open a demo account.
+Try both the bounce and breakout approaches in different conditions: quiet markets, volatile news days, trending periods.
+Keep a journal.
+Note what worked, what didn't, and which markets respect the levels most.

-This is also the perfect time to make the strategy your own.
-Experiment by adding one or two of your favorite existing indicators to the mix.
-Maybe a simple moving average or an RSI to help gauge momentum.
-See how they complement the pivot levels.
-If you find yourself wanting to test more complex combinations or build a custom indicator from scratch without learning to code, tools like Pineify can be a huge time-saver.
-Its Visual Editor lets you drag, drop, and combine over 235 technical indicators to create a unique, error-free Pine Script in minutes.
+This is also the time to make the strategy your own.
+Experiment by adding one or two of your favorite indicators.
+A simple moving average or RSI can help gauge momentum.
+If you want to test more complex combinations or build custom indicators without coding, tools like Pineify can save you hours.
+Its Visual Editor lets you drop, combine, and arrange over 235 technical indicators to create Pine Script in minutes.

-Lastly, and this is crucial, pair everything you’re learning with solid risk management.
+Pair everything with solid risk management.
 No strategy works every time.
-Decide how much you’re willing to risk on any single trade before you enter, and stick to it.
-Consistency and sticking to your plan will make a bigger difference in the long run than nailing the perfect entry every time.
-Focus on the process, and the results will follow.
+Decide how much you're willing to risk on any single trade before you enter, and stick to it.
+Consistency matters more than perfect entries.